linuxthor/rkbreaker/README.md

 ### Identifying known bad LKM using signatures (first line defence)

 Each loadable kernel module being inserted into the kernel is checked for patterns in the code or data sections associated with **known** rootkits.
-This area of the program currently has a _small number or signatures_ associated with some of the more prominent Linux LKM rootkits (enough to show how it could work - not intending to cover every rootkit ever) If a signature is found then the module is prevented from loading by overwriting it's init function pointer in the struct module with pointer to a function that returns -EACCES
+This area of the program currently has a _small number of signatures_ associated with some of the more prominent Linux LKM rootkits (enough to show how it could work - not intending to cover every rootkit ever) If a signature is found then the module is prevented from loading by overwriting it's init function pointer in the struct module with pointer to a function that returns -EACCES

 ### Gatekeeping certain functions (second line defence)